 Favorite bands/artists and influences: Mark O’Conner, Vassar Clements, Darol Anger, John Fahey, Lorenna McKennitt, John Coinman, Sam Busch, Greg Morton, The Grateful Dead, Phish, Joe Strummer and the Mescaleros, Miles Davis, Old Blind Dogs, Martin Hayes, Bob Dylan, Jorma Kaukonen, and Jack Cassidy, just to name a few.

-Favorite Grand Junction band: The Instagators
+Favorite Grand Junction band: The Instagators.

 Favorite Denver area songwriter: Rob Roper.